- School Counselor

 - Highly-Able Students- Students who are performing significantly above grade level may participate in challenging curriculum which extends beyond their current classroom setting.
 A High Ability teacher visits Winfield weekly to provide pull-out services to identified students.
 In addition, the High Ability teacher collaborates with general classroom teachers to initiate additional critical thinking activities to meet the needs of students.

-At Winfield Elementary we strive to play fairly, act kindly, work hard, and show respect.
-Along with individual classroom behavioral plans, a social- emotional curriculum (Second Step), our student advocate program (Wildcat Wednesday), and our character traits recognition program (Student of the Month), our PAWS program encourages students to engage in positive behaviors and maintain a safe school environment.
+At Winfield Elementary we strive to play safety, act kindly, work hard, and show respect.
+Along with individual classroom behavioral plans, a social- emotional curriculum (Second Step), our student advocate program (Wildcat Wednesday), and our character traits recognition program (Student of the Week), our PAWS program encourages students to engage in positive behaviors and maintain a safe school environment.

 Students who consistently struggle with these behavioral expectations may have the opportunity to join a small peer group and/or receive additional instructional support from our school's PBIS Coach, Mrs. Adams.
 These students work hard every day to try to meet their personal goals and display positive behavior.
 When a student successfully meets his or her goal for the day, he or she earns a puff for his or her individual bucket.
 Once the bucket is completely filled, the student will receive a predetermined incentive.
 The incentive may include a positive note or phone call home, lunch with Mrs. Adams, additional recess time, or a small prize.
 Students are not being rewarded for negative behavior; rather, they are given incentives when they make good choices that had been difficult for them.